GoogleCloudPlatform/jit-groups/doc/site/sources/docs/policy-reference.md

     ```yaml
     access:
-    - principal: "class:authenticatedUsers"
+    - principal: "class:iapUsers"
       allow: "VIEW"
     ```

     !!!note
-        Access to the application is guarded by Identity-Aware Proxy.
-The principal `class:authenticatedUsers` therefore only includes users that Identity-Aware Proxy allows to access the application.
+        Access to the application is guarded by Identity-Aware Proxy (IAP).
+The principal `class:iapUsers` therefore only includes users that have been authorized by IAP to access the application.

 `constraints` **Optional**